-Sensitivity related to length composition data
+Sensitivity related to length composition data:

-The sample size for the length composition data was capped at 20 in the basis model.
-Further analysis showed that a larger sample size would lead to recruitment (and consequently biomass) mostly driven by the size data, which is not ideal given the considerable noise in the length composition data.
-The model with a smaller sample size (i.e. CL005 where the sample size is capped at 5) estimated a noticeably lower level of biomass (Figure B1), without any appreciable deterioration in the fit to the length composition data or change in the estimates of selectivity.
-The sensitivity of biomass estimates to the sample size is reflective the conflict between the CPUE and length composition data and constitute an important source of uncertainty to the assessment model.
-As such both options on the sample size (5 and 20) were retained in the final model options.
+The sample size for the length composition data was capped at 20 in the revised model.
+Further analysis showed that a much larger sample size would lead to recruitment (and consequently biomass) mostly driven by the length data.
+The model with a smaller sample size (i.e. CL005 where the sample size is capped at 5) estimated a similar level of overall stock biomass with some noticeable difference from late 1970s to the mid-1990s (Figure B1), without appreciable deterioration in the fit to the length composition data or change in the estimates of selectivity.
+The difference reflected the impact of the relative weighting of length composition data on early-period recruitment deviation estimates.
+The more recent biomass seemed to be less affected by the decrease in input sample size and was instead driven more by the JPLL CPUE indices, which began in 1994.
+The sensitivity analysis suggested that the model appears to be reasonably robust to the relative weighting of length composition data are generally consistent.
+Despite their small impact, the final model options kept both of the sample size options (5 and 20).

-Sensitivity related Biological parameters
+Sensitivity related to biological parameters: